Unsupervised Imputation of Non-ignorably Missing Data Using Importance-Weighted Autoencoders: Methods

-In contrast, MNAR missingness refers to the case where the missingness can be dependent on any unobserved values, including the missing entries $\mathbf{x}_i^m$.
-MNAR missingness can also be dependent on $\mathbf{x}_i^o$ as well as latent values like $\mathbf{Z}$, and thus MNAR represents the most general and difficult case of missingness in practice \citep{Scheffer2002}.
-In this setting, the missingness is considered ``non-ignorable", and typically requires a model of the missingness $\mathbf{r}_i$ for proper analysis \citep{Stubbendick2003,Ibrahim2005}.
-Variational inference has been used in the presence of MNAR missingness in the past, and has been shown to perform well in the stochastic block model \citep{Tabouy2019}, although it is unclear how to extend this to the VAE family setting.
-Current methods of the VAE family are only able to handle MAR missingness, and there is no method to properly deal with the more difficult MNAR case.
-This is compounded by the fact that missingness in EHR datasets has been posited to be non-ignorable \citep{Beaulieu-Jones2016,Venugopalan2019,Sharafoddini2019,OShea2019}.
+In contrast, non-ignorable (or MNAR) missingness refers to the case where the missingness can be dependent on any unobserved values, including the missing entries $\mathbf{x}_i^m$.
+MNAR missingness can also be dependent on $\mathbf{x}_i^o$ as well as latent values like $\mathbf{Z}$, and thus MNAR represents the most general and difficult case of missingness in practice.
+Here, we assume that $\mathbf{R}$ is independent of $\mathbf{Z}$, as conditioning on such latent factors may be computationally redundant based on the assumed data generating process \citep{Ibrahim2001}.
+In this setting, the missingness typically requires specification of a model for the missingness $p(\mathbf{R}|\mathbf{X},\boldsymbol{\phi})$ \citep{Stubbendick2003}.
+Current VAE methods are only able to handle MCAR or MAR missingness, and there is no method to properly deal with the more difficult MNAR case.
+This issue is especially problematic because missingness in many real world applications have been posited to be non-ignorable \citep{Beaulieu-Jones2016,OShea2019}.